beccaelenzil/mastermind-backend/README.md

     ```bash
     (venv) $ pip install -r requirements.txt
     ```

+    Future instructions will show `(venv) $` in front of terminal commands as a reminder that commands should be run in the terminal with an activated `venv`.

 1. Set up the development and test databases
     - Create two Postgres databases:
         - A development database named `mastermind_development_db`